Stevanato Group: History

 Nuova Ompi, the first company of the Group, was founded in Venice in 1949 by Giovanni Stevanato, father of the actual president Sergio Stevanato.
 In 1959 the company moved to its current location: Piombino Dese, Padua – Italy.

 A second company (SPAMI) was established in 1971, specialized in the design and construction of high-speed precision machines and complete lines for the production and control of glass tube containers for pharmaceutical use.

 In 1993 Stevanato Group purchased Alfamatic (Latina, Italy) and with the acquisition of Medical Glass (Bratislava) in 2005, the Group opened to the internationalization.

 In 2007 the Group acquired Optrel (Vicenza), an Italian company specialized in the design and the construction of inspection machines for the pharmaceutical industry.
 In addition, Nuova Ompi launched the EZ-fill brand, starting with the production of sterile syringes.

-In 2008 a new production plant called "Ompi of America" was built in Monterrey, Mexico.
+In 2008 a new production plant called "Ompi North America" was built in Monterrey, Mexico.

 Two years later the EZ-fill concept was extended to vials and cartridges.

 In 2012 the Group doubled the Monterrey plant started the construction of a new plant in China (Zhangjiagang - Shanghai area).

 In 2013 the Group acquired InnoScan, a Danish manufacturer of inspection machines for the pharmaceutical industry.
 In 2016 the Group acquired the Danish company SVM Automatik specialized in assembly, packaging and serialization solutions for the pharmaceutical industry and the operative units of Balda Group, specialized in high quality and high precision plastic solutions for diagnostic, pharmaceutical and medical device applications.
 In 2017 the third greenfield - Ompi do Brasil - plant was opened in Sete Lagoas.